The Home Depot Inc. [HD] stock Initiated by Citigroup analyst, price target now $288

-The Home Depot Inc. [NYSE: HD] stock went on a downward path that fall over -1.38% on Thursday, amounting to a one-week price decrease of less than -0.40%.
-The company report on April 15, 2021 that The Home Depot Opens Three New Florida Distribution Centers.
+The Home Depot Inc. [NYSE: HD] traded at a high on 04/29/21, posting a 1.76 gain after which it closed the day’ session at $325.34.
+The company report on April 29, 2021 that The Home Depot Announces New and Enhanced Disaster Preparedness Resources.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.